 Analyze the customers’ purchase history and see what products you can recommend which they might find of value.
 Use their names in all email communications, involve them on social media, ask for feedback and show them you truly care.
 Keep reminding them why they started shopping from you in the first place and encourage them to come back.

-Other important tips for your customer retention strategy
+Other important tips to increase customer retention

 - Offer a great customer service – improve your customer support level, be available and address their questions or concerns, always be there to help your shoppers